St. George, Louisiana: Education

-The East Baton Rouge Parish Public School system is planning to spend up to $100 million to build as many as three new schools in the southern part of the parish.
-However, school officials indicate that a suitable school site in the St. George area may prove difficult to find.

 Proposed school district

 The incorporation effort for St. George began with a goal of creating a new school district independent of the East Baton Rouge Parish School System.

 To form a new school district, however, the new city must first be established.
 So a new school district was not on the petition or ballot for the formation of the City of St. George.

 The process for establishing a new school district in the St. George area would require several steps: